 A statistical study of the environmental age of core-collapse supernovae based on VLT/MUSE integral-field-unit spectroscopy

-Type Ic core-collapse supernovae explode in systematically younger environments than Types II, IIb, and Ib, indicating they arise from more massive progenitors via a distinct channel.
+Type Ic core-collapse supernovae sit in systematically younger environments than Types II(P), IIb, and Ib, which show no significant age differences among themselves.

 -